A-kly/School-Vault/Soc203/Lecture 0 - Syllabus and shit.md

 - teaching strategy is to combined instruction to mentoring (?)
 	- motivate students to succeed

- - Took like 45 minutes to go over the syllabus
+ - Took like 49 minutes to go over the syllabus
  - I'm trying to be optimistic
+ - A dude is fucking shit up by asking useless questions aaaaaahhhhh
+ - pain is real
+ - rambles a LOT
  -